Dave's Travel Pages

 Syros island in Greece

-Syros is the capital and administrative centre of the Cyclades, with a population and public sector to match.
-Its unique neoclassical architecture and cosmopolitan feel make it completely stand out.
+Syros is the capital and administrative centre of the Cyclades.
+Its unique neoclassical architecture and cosmopolitan feel make it completely stand out from the other islands nearby.

 As the capital of the Cyclades islands of Greece, Syros is one of the better connected Greek islands.
 Syros is also one of the few Greek islands with an airport.